Why Follow The Carnivore Diet?

 - Ground Turkey

+If I eat a leaner cut of meat, I’ll increase my fat intake with bone marrow or bone broth.
+I’ve also combined fattier cuts of meat (lamb) with leaner cuts (turkey or venison) to make a mixed burger or meat loaf that is pretty close to the 1.4:1 ratio.
 I’ve always gravitated toward an Intermittent Fasting setup, so I will continue this.
 My eating window will be about 5 hours, from 11am – 4pm.
 This will give me a daily fast of about 18-20 hours, depending on the day and exact meal times.
 Sample Day:

 - 7am = Wake up